xC0dex/APIWeaver/README.md

 3. **Configure your application**

-AAdd the following to your `Program.cs`:
+Add the following to your `Program.cs`:

 ```csharp
 builder.Services.AddOpenApiDocument();